theXappy/SamFlowKeyDumper/README.md

 # Samsung Flow Key Dumper
-Use this app to dump the AES keys used by SamsungFlow (Desktop application) when communicating with a mobile device.
+Use this app to dump the AES key and IV used by SamsungFlow (Desktop application) when communicating with a mobile device.

+You can use these key and IV with [My Samsung Flow Wireshark dissector](https://github.com/theXappy/SamFlowDissector) to examine your traffic.

 # Usage
 NOTE: **Binaries are available in the "Release" section.** You don't have to compile yourself.